alisdair-ashbourne/tls-mcp/README.md

 - **IndexedDB Storage**: Local storage for encrypted shares and communication keys
 - **Frontend Party Participation**: Frontend can optionally act as one or more parties
 - **Real-time Health Monitoring**: Automatic health checks of all services
-- **MongoDB Storage**: Server-side session and log storage
+- **In-Memory Session Storage**: No database required - sessions stored in memory

 ## Prerequisites

 - Node.js 22+
-- MongoDB Atlas account with replica set
 - Angular CLI (for frontend development)
 - Modern browser with IndexedDB support